AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48784-customer-segment-prices-cached-incorrectly.md

 <u>Steps to reproduce</u>:

 1. Enable full page caching in your store.
-1. Log in to the site as a user with special Customer Group pricing.
+1. Log in to the site as a user with special customer group pricing.
 1. Go to a product page for a product with special customer group pricing.
 Observe the *special price*.
 1. In a separate browser, open the same product page as a guest user without logging in.
 Observe the regular price.
 1. Access the Adobe Commerce administrative interface and clear the Adobe Commerce and [!DNL Fastly] cache for this store.